ameli/imate/docs/source/tutorials/docker.rst

 Why Using Docker
 ================

-:synco:`imate`'s docker image can be very useful if you want to use GPU devices.
+:synco:`imate`'s docker image can be very useful if you want to deploy :synco:`imate` on GPU devices.
 The :synco:`imate` package that is installed via ``pip`` or ``conda``, natively comes with support on GPU devices.
 However, the version of CUDA Toolkit that :synco:`imate` was built with it, should match the version of CUDA Toolkit that you have on your machine.
 This might often be a problem, as your CUDA Toolkit might not have the exact same version as the one that :synco:`imate` supports.

 Workarounds to this problem are that either: